Alexander Aubert

-Alexander Aubert FRS FSA, (1730–1805), was an eminent English amateur astronomer and businessman.
+Alexander Aubert FRS FSA, (1730–1805), was an English amateur astronomer and businessman.

 Life

 He was born at Austin Friars, London, 11 May 1730.
 The appearance of the Great Comet of 1744 gave him, then a schoolboy at Geneva, a permanent bias towards astronomy; but he diligently prepared for a mercantile career in counting-houses at Geneva, Leghorn, and Genoa, and visited Rome in the jubilee year (1750).
 Returning to London in 1751, he was in the following year taken into partnership by his father.
 In 1753 he became a director, and some years later governor, of the London Assurance Company.
 He was elected a fellow of the Royal Society in 1772, and of the Society of Antiquaries in 1784.